run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/report-setup.md

 The information is automatically populated from the report file.
 The **name, description**, and grouper **folder** on the server can be edited.

 ##HOW TO ACCESS
-Access the functionality through the menu **Neuro → Management → Report.**
+Access the functionality through the menu Neuro > Management > Report.

 ##PRECONDITIONS
 The form must be previously registered in the Form.